Hartford chainsaw masterminds

 “The Itchy Brothers are very talented and have brought their unique flair for carving animals and birds to the Confluence Tower for several years,” said Deanna Barnes, projects manager for Hartford.
 “I feel like I’ve stepped into the Pacific Northwest when they set up their carvings.
 The pieces they create are amazing, and people can see the process from start to finish when they visit us.
 What is even more exciting is watching the process from 50, 100 or 150 feet high when they take a tour of the tower.”

-Eagles Over the Confluence events will be held throughout January and February.
+Eagles Over the Confluence events are scheduled throughout January and February.
 Each event is dedicated to the eagles that make the Alton region their winter home.
 These events are sponsored by Phillips 66 Wood River Refinery.

 The Confluence Tower provides spectacular views of the area, including the confluence of the Missouri and Mississippi rivers, from three viewing platforms.
 During January and February, it is also a great spot to view eagles as they fish the two rivers.